Artchibald/2022_icon_rebrand_scripts/README.md

 CORE:

-Just core and expressive
+- Just core and expressive

-No top level icons
+- No top level icons

-Cropped
+- Cropped

-Naming stuff
+- Naming stuff

-Masthead becomes lockup
+- Masthead becomes lockup

-EPS CMYK inverse Core is missing
+- EPS CMYK inverse Core is missing

-Remove jpg inactive from core
+- Remove jpg inactive from core

-SVG scale down
+- SVG scale down

-SVG core  they want 2 onluy
+- SVG core  they want 2 onluy

-core cropped and core
+- core cropped and core

-EPS
+- EPS

-Delete inverse CMYK
+- Delete inverse CMYK

 EXPRESSIVE:

-EPS
+- EPS

-New name
+- New name

 ask_benix_expressive_RGB_1024x512
 ask_benix_expressive_RGB_800x400
 ask_benix_expressive_RGB
 ask_benix_expressive_CMYK

-All expresiive remove all inactive and expressive, not in core
+- All expresiive remove all inactive and expressive, not in core

-Expressive jpg
+- Expressive jpg

-only 2, 512 and 1024, delete the jpg expressive folder
+- only 2, 512 and 1024, delete the jpg expressive folder

-IN JPG Should be the same as EPS in jpg
+- IN JPG Should be the same as EPS in jpg

-Same for PNG, EPS should be in png folder too
+- Same for PNG, EPS should be in png folder too

-In root folder, top level needs 2 things
+- In root folder, top level needs 2 things

-ask benix core 1 png 1 svg
+- ask benix core 1 png 1 svg

-ask benix expressive 1 png 1 svg
+- ask benix expressive 1 png 1 svgß

-Notes for Katie October 2022

-No option for exporting jpg as CMYK but I have the correct CMYK colors in rgb mode